Sekky61/lsp-sample-extractor.nvim/README.md

 - how to activate the plugin
 - key features walkthrough

----

 ## Commands

 list and explain plugin-specific commands:
 - `:CommandName` - what it does

----

-## Keybindings

-recommend keybindings:
-- `<leader>x` - triggers a specific feature

----

 ## Dependencies

-The plugin has no dependencies.
+The plugin has a dependency on `plenary.nvim`.

----

 ## FAQ

 Common questions and issues:
 - X

----

 ## Contributions Welcome

-contributions are welcome and greatly appreciated! if you have an idea for improvement, find a bug, or want to add a feature, feel free to open an issue and submit a pull request.
+Contributions are welcome and greatly appreciated! if you have an idea for improvement, find a bug, or want to add a feature, feel free to open an issue or submit a pull request.

----

 ## License

-this plugin is licensed under the mit license. you're free to use, modify, and distribute the code as long as the original license and copyright notice are included. see the license file for full details.
+this plugin is licensed under the MIT license.